Resources

 ADMISSION REQUIREMENTS

-Grade point average (A = 4.0): 3.0 / 3.5
+Grade point average (A = 4.0): 3.0 / 3.5 is recommended.

-Admission to the master's degree program requires a Bachelor's degree in mathematics, science, or another undergraduate program from a recognized institution.
+Admission to the master's degree program requires a Bachelor's degree in engineering, mathematics, science, or another undergraduate program from a recognized institution.

 Admission to the PhD program does not require a Master's degree.
 Qualified students who hold a bachelor's degree in engineering, science, or mathematics may apply directly to the PhD program.